 Americans are very generous people.
-When disasters strike our communities and even those communities around the world so far away, we want to help.
-We open our hearts and then some open their wallets to send money or reach into their pantries to provide food and water.
+When disasters strike our communities, and even communities around the world so far away, we want to help.
+We open our hearts, and some people open their wallets to send money or reach into their pantries to provide food and water.
 Other donors create handmade blankets or caps and scarves to fill a specific need while others simply empty their closets to donate clothes.

 But are we really helping?

-But I Want To Donate To Charity
+But I Want to Donate to Charity

+For every clothing item that comes through the door, someone must evaluate it for its state of repair, cleanliness, and seasonal appropriateness.
 Then the item must be sized and folded or hung for the clients.
-Finally, if the item is out-of-season space must be found to store it until the appropriate time of year.
+Finally, if the item is out-of-season, space must be found to store it until the appropriate time of year.

-Tips For Donating Clothing, Linens And Accessories To Charity
+Tips for Donating Clothing, Linens, and Accessories

-- Every clothing item or piece of linen should be inspected for rips or tears, missing buttons, broken zippers and stains.
+- Every clothing item or piece of linen should be inspected for rips or tears, missing buttons, broken zippers, and stains.
 Charities do not have seamstresses to do repairs and those in need may not have the resources to do repairs.

 - For sheets and towels that are permanently stained or badly worn, wash and give to animal shelters who can always use them.

-- Check all the pockets - especially in purses and wallets.
-Charities find personal information, money, credit cards and even jewelry.
+- Check all the pockets, especially in purses and wallets.
+Charities find personal information, money, credit cards, and even jewelry.